Git: Graphical interfaces

 Git GUI clients offer a graphical user interface (GUI) to simplify interaction with Git repositories.

 These GUIs provide visual representations of project history, including branches, commits, and file changes.
 They also streamline actions like staging changes, creating commits, and managing branches.
 Visual diff tools help resolve merge conflicts arising from concurrent development.

 Git comes with a Tcl/Tk GUI, which allows users to perform actions such as creating and amending commits, creating and merging branches, and interacting with remote repositories.

-In addition to the official GUI, many 3rd party interfaces exist that provide similar features to the official GUI distributed with Git.
+In addition to the official GUI, many third-party interfaces exist that provide similar features to the official GUI distributed with Git.

 GUI clients make Git easier to learn and use, improving workflow efficiency and reducing errors.

 Adoption

-The Eclipse Foundation reported in its annual community survey that as of May 2014, Git is now the most widely used source-code management tool, with 42.9% of professional software developers reporting that they use Git as their primary source-control system compared with 36.3% in 2013, 32% in 2012; or for Git responses excluding use of GitHub: 33.3% in 2014, 30.3% in 2013, 27.6% in 2012 and 12.8% in 2011.
-Open-source directory Open Hub reports a similar uptake among open-source projects.
+The Eclipse Foundation reported in its annual community survey that as of May 2014, Git was the most widely used source-code management tool, with 42.9% of professional software developers reporting that they use Git as their primary source-control system compared with 36.3% in 2013, 32% in 2012; or for Git responses excluding use of GitHub: 33.3% in 2014, 30.3% in 2013, 27.6% in 2012 and 12.8% in 2011.
+Open-source directory Open Hub reported a similar uptake among open-source projects.

 Stack Overflow has included version control in their annual developer survey in 2015 (16,694 responses), 2017 (30,730 responses), 2018 (74,298 responses) and 2022 (71,379 responses).
 Git was the overwhelming favorite of responding developers in these surveys, reporting as high as 93.9% in 2022.

 Version control systems used by responding developers: